 Plant : Bluebell grows in abundance in rural Northumbrian woodland, forming carpets of blue flowers, in dappled shade, beneath the leafless trees of the spring.
-The nectar is difficult for honeybees to reach but can be a useful source of nectar.
+The nectar is difficult for honeybees to reach but can be a useful source of pollen.
 It is a perennial bulb and belongs to the Asparagaceae family.
 The plant produce a slender tubular stem, which grows to 40cm.

 Flower : The trumpet shaped, dropping blue flowers grow in umbels and are 20mm across.
 The tepals are petal-like and are joined at the base.
 There are 6 tepals and 6 stamens, which vary in length.
 It flowers between April and June.

 Pollen : Click here to see more about Bluebell pollen.